Ralph-Laurence/JSPad/README.md

 Write and Run JavaScript code directly from Android Phone.

--Powered by Xamarin.Android
+* Powered by Xamarin.Android
--Icons by Icons8
+* Icons by Icons8